 Working with children and young people

-The Friends are investing heavily in helping children to get to know and appreciate the Downs, especially children who might not otherwise have the chance to visit the area.
-We consider that encouraging children to value the Downs is a great investment for the future.
+The Friends are working hard to help children to get to know and appreciate the South Downs, especially children who might not otherwise have the chance to visit the area.
+We consider that encouraging children to value the South Downs is a great investment for the future.

-We have run three projects, funded by the national Lottery Heritage Fund, to help primary school children learn about Downland landscape, wildlife, literature and other culture.
+We have run projects, South Downs Generations and South Downs for All, partly funded by the National Lottery Heritage Fund, working with over 20 schools to help primary aged children learn about Downland landscape, wildlife, literature, heritage, and other culture.
 Further details are available on these websites.

 We are working with young people through an association with the University of Brighton, where we sponsor an academic prize for work on an environmental topic.